mulliganaceous/mulliganaceous/README.md

 # Samaria Mulligan

-__Status:__ Rebuilt.
+__Status:__ Rebuilt, but need regrouping.

 Howdy everyone!
-This is **@mulliganaceous**, a computer science and physics specialist equipped with hackathon knowledge and IBM's [*Quantum Computation using Qiskit v0.2X Associate Developer certification*](https://www.ibm.com/training/certification/ibm-certified-associate-developer-quantum-computation-using-qiskit-v02x-C0010300).
+This is **@mulliganaceous**, a computer science and physics specialist equipped with hackathon knowledge and IBM's Qiskit 0 certificate.

 A longtime unicode fan, more emojis please!